Holy See–Taiwan relations: Before ROC retreat to Taiwan

 The United Nations continued to recognize the Taipei-based government as that of China until 25 October 1971.
 On that date, the seat of charter member of the United Nations and permanent member of the Security Council, China, passed to the Beijing government (PRC).
-While the Holy See still fully recognised the ROC, it did, however, take account of the altered situation by moving the nuncio – who had represented the Holy See in Taipei – to a new post; chargé d'affaires.
-By not appointing a successor for the post of nuncio, its mission in Taipei has since then been headed only by a chargé d'affaires.
-The Taipei government has made no change in the status of the embassy to the Holy See that it maintains in Rome.
+The Holy See downgraded its diplomatic relationship with the ROC.
+The Holy See's downgrading of its relationship resulted from factors which included, in addition to the increased international recognition of the PRC, the Vatican's desire to increase ties to the Catholic Church on the Chinese mainland, and the PRC's increasing ties with the West generally.